praetorian-inc/trudy/README.md

     `DoIntercept`

+5. To access the interceptor, visit `<IP ADDRESS OF VM>:8888/`.

 ###Coming soon
 * Instead of PrettyPrint, define serialize and deserialize.
-This could allow plug and play for other interfaces.
-* Implement a UDP pipe!
+* Implement a UDP pipe.
 * Command line flags for easy customization.

-##Coming at some point
+###Coming at some point
 * On-the-fly TLS certificate generation.